wp-plugins/super-simple-related-posts/readme.txt

 * **Number of Posts**
   The total number of posts you would like to show in each section.

 * **What to do if there are no related posts**
   Choose how you would like to handle the situations in which no posts are found.
-Either hide the contents, or display a custom message.
+Either hide the contents or display a custom message.

 * **Headings**
   Options to link and/or hide post type and category/tag/taxonomy headings.